ken-okabe/vanfs/README.md

 ### [What is Functional Programming?](./README-whatisFP.md)

-## VanFS provides binary operations
+## VanFS provides binary operations to utilize the state management

 In Functional Programming, everything is an expression ([What is Functional Programming?](./README-whatisFP.md)).
 Accordingly, VanFS provides  **binary operations for the reactive state management** .